 The cost of recruiting and replacing staff could be higher than you think.
 The Telegraph reports that the cost of replacing an employee is £30,614 on average, That includes logistics, like advertising and agency fees, as well as the time it takes for a new employee to bed in.
 The cost of replacing top-tier talent can be even higher, thanks to extended recruitment processes and complicated handovers.

-According to Gallup, effective employee recognition can reduce employee turnover by 24%.
-We achieve this by making your teams feel valued for their day-to-day contributions.
-Recognition isn’t just for anniversaries and quarterly results.
+A culture of recognition isn’t just for anniversaries and quarterly results.
 If employees feel appreciated for their daily achievements, they are more likely to remain loyal to your company.

 Evidence shows that cultures of high performance are built through regular recognition.
 When we break down the numbers, employees who feel valued for their contributions tend to be more productive and engaged, driving a 21% uplift in business profitability.
+Imagine what your teams could achieve with the right recognition strategy in place.

-Ways to Lower Employee Turnover
+Proven Methods to Reduce Employee Turnover

-Here are a few handy suggestions for cutting down on churn and making sure your best people feel like they’re in the best place for them.
+Here are a few handy suggestions for cutting down on employee churn and making sure your best people feel like they’re in the best place for them.

 1. Career Development